If you are thinking of going to England to watch soccer games, chances are you’re having a look at the Christmas season.

 First Weekend of January: FA Cup Third Round … and Then Some

-Starting on Saturday, January 6, virtually every team in the Premier League will be entered into the FA Cup’s Third Round Proper (I love English names!).
+The first weekend in January, virtually every team in the Premier League will be entered into the FA Cup’s Third Round Proper (I love English names!).
 The FA Cup, if you don’t know, is a no-seeding, no-bracket tournament which, at each round, sees bigger clubs enter.
 And anybody could play anybody, anywhere.

 For example, on this same weekend last year, we saw …